g-tumwesigye/FitPredictor_Model/README.md

 | **Instance 5 (Logistic Regression - Baseline)**   | Logistic Regression           | (Class weight balancing) |   -    |   -                        |   -                  |   -               | 82.40%       | 82.73%       | 82.40%     | 83.63%        |

 ## Summary of findings
-- **Neural Network vs Logistic Regression:**
-  Neural network models outperformed Logistic Regression in overall accuracy and F1 score though Logistic Regression had an excellent ROC AUC.
+  - Neural network models outperformed Logistic Regression in overall accuracy and F1 score though Logistic Regression had an excellent ROC AUC.
-- **Optimizer impact:**
   - The **Simple NN** showed robust performance with no optimizer.
   - The **Adam model** (instance 2) with L2 and EarlyStopping (patience=10) performed well but was outperformed by SGD+mpmentum with L2.
   - The **RMSprop model** (instance 3) lagged behind.